USNS Shoshone

 on 15 August 1955 and launched on 17 January 1957, sponsored by Mrs. James E. Van Zandt.
 She entered non-commissioned U.S. Navy service under the control of the Military Sea Transport Service, later the Military Sealift Command, with a primarily civilian crew in April 1957.

-Shoshone went into operation for MSTS as a civilian-manned ship.
+Shoshone went into operation for MSTS as a civilian-crewed ship.
 Her role was point‑to‑point delivery of fuel oil and gasoline to the U.S. armed forces at a variety of Atlantic and Pacific ports.
 She eventually was reclassified as a "transport oiler", resulting her redesignation from "T-AO-151" (as an oiler) to "T-AO-151T" (as a transport oiler).
 By 1974 she was operating from United States Gulf Coast ports.

 Shoshone was placed out of service at an unrecorded date, probably in the mid-1980s.
 She was struck from the Naval Vessel Register, also at an unrecorded date, and was transferred to the Maritime Administration on 1 October 1994 to be laid up in the National Defense Reserve Fleet at Suisun Bay at Benicia, California.